Academic

 • Levels: Beginner A1 to Advanced C2

-• Hours: 15 hours of General English language tuition per week (20 lessons per week.
-Each lesson is 45 minutes)
+• Hours: 15 hours of General English language tuition per week.
+20 lessons per week.
+Each lesson is 45 minutes (Except London & Hatfield)

 • Maximum 15 students per class

-• Oral and written placement test to select class level
+• Online placement test to select class level

 • In-house syllabus based on the Common European Framework of Reference for Languages